-We are among very few who, barring anything unforeseen or long distance travel update our site EVERY DAY, often several times a day, so info is current.
+We are among very few rescues that, barring anything unforeseen or long distance travel, update our site EVERY DAY, often several times a day, so info is current.

 > Receiving one-liner emails asking, "Is so and so available?" makes us crazy.
 With rare exception, if a dog is listed under "Dogs Available for Adoption," the dog is available.

 Most, not all, dogs are shown on weekends, so if a dog has a pending adoption, it will usually be posted by Sunday evening or Monday morning.

 > If instructions are to call us, please don't send us an email with your phone number, just call us!